-LEROY HAINES (LC'71): Assistant Dean and Director of Residence Life at Rutgers' Livingston Campus; member of the first Livingston College graduating class.
+LEROY HAINES (LC’71): Assistant Dean and Director of Residence Life at Rutgers’ Livingston Campus.
 Haines honored at 2012 Rutgers Human Dignity Awards.

 GERALD POMPER: Board of Governors Professor of Political Science at the Eagleton Institute of Politics of Rutgers University (Emeritus). and former Chair, Livingston College Political Science Department.

 LARRY RIDLEY: Chairman, Music Department, Livingston College 1972-1980, and one of the architects of the college’s renowned jazz program.

 A professor emeritus of Rutgers’ School of Communication and Information (SC&I); originally taught in Livingston College’s Department of Journalism and Urban Communication.
 Biography/video.